 We hate to break it to you, but being able to speak a second language takes years of hard work.

 You didn’t just wake up one morning when you were two and automatically know how to speak your native language.
 It took your parents years of drilling proper grammar and vocab into your head, and then more years of language teachers at school drilling it even further into your head.
 Learning a second language is exactly like this, but harder.

 Rule #1 of doing anything with a new culture, language, or region: nothing is weird, it’s just different.
 Just like the Cheshire Cat explained, “I’m not crazy, my reality is just different from yours.”
 You might think it’s “weird” to go to a movie in India and have to see it three times because everyone was too busy dancing instead of watching during the musical numbers, but this is a regular occurrence in the Bollywood film scene.
 What’s weird for one person is totally normal for another (and in this case totally awesome).

-Whether it’s learning a second language or trying new foods, if you go into the experience thinking that something new is strange, you are setting yourself up for failure (and a lot of people assuming you’re a jerk).
+Whether it’s learning a second language or trying new foods, if you go into the experience thinking that something new is strange, you are setting yourself up for failure.
 An open mind and a willingness to try anything and everything are crucial keys to success with nearly anything abroad.

 5. “Why do I need to know this?”

 You might not think you’ll ever need to know how to say “Frau Schmidt bought 19 containers of Nutella last week” in German, but your teacher actually knows better than you (and trust us, if you’re studying abroad in any German-speaking country, you will definitely need to know how to say that).
 Just because you deem something as unnecessary doesn’t mean it really is.